What to Plant in January-Zones 1-10

 Final Word

-As you can see, what you plant in January depends on the zone in which you live.
-If you live in zones 9-10, you have many more options for planting in January than those in zones 1-5.
+As you can see, what you plant in January depends on your zone.
+If you live in zones 9-10, you have many more options for planting in January than other zones, particularly in zones 1-5.
 Check out our other posts to find out what to plant each month of the year!
 May God bless this world, Linda

 Similar Posts